rvanmazijk/BioSci-tidyverse-workshop/README.md

 A workshop by [Ruan van Mazijk](https://rvanmazijk.github.io), for his colleagues at the Department of Biological Sciences, University of Cape Town (UCT), covering common data cleaning, wrangling and wrangling tasks in R, focussing on the [`tidyverse`](https://www.tidyverse.org/) package ecosystem.

-This workshop is supported by the [UCT Biological Sciences Postgraduate Committee](https://uctbioscipg.wixsite.com/uctbioscipg) and the [Institute for Communities and Wildlife in Africa (iCWild)](http://www.icwild.uct.ac.za/).
+This workshop is supported by the [UCT Biological Sciences Postgraduate Committee](https://uctbioscipg.wixsite.com/uctbioscipg) and [iCWild](http://www.icwild.uct.ac.za/).

 <p>
   <img src="images/face.jpg"         height="100px" />